akeneo/pim-docs/contributing/behat.rst

 Run features
 ------------

-So now you must launch Selenium like this :
+So now you can launch Selenium like this :

 .. code-block:: bash

   $ java -jar selenium-server-standalone-2.33.0.jar

-And in another terminal, you can launch behat tests from your repository :
+Then you can runs features :

 .. code-block:: bash

-  > ~/git/akeneo-pim$ ./bin/behat
+  > ~/git/pim-community-dev$ ./bin/behat

+More details and options on http://behat.org/